Torsors over the Rational Double Points in Characteristic $\mathbf{p}$

 \begin{Theorem}[Lipman] Let $x\in X$ be normal surface singularity over an algebraically closed field $k$.
 Then, $x\in X$ is rational if and only if ${\rm Cl}(X)$ is finite.
 Moreover, if ${\rm Cl}(X)$ is trivial, then $x\in X$ is either smooth or an $E_8$-singularity. \end{Theorem}

 \begin{Remark} Lipman's theorem does not hold over non-closed fields, even in characteristic $0$.
-The following example is due to Salmon \cite{Salmon}: for an arbitrary field $k$, the surface singularity over $K:=k(u)$ defined by $K[[x,y,z]]/(z^2 + x^3 + uy^6)$ has trivial class group, but it is an elliptic singularity.
+The following example is due to Salmon \cite{Salmon}: for an arbitrary field $k$, the surface singularity $x \in X$ over $K:=k(u)$ defined by $K[[x,y,z]]/(z^2 + x^3 + uy^6)$ has trivial class group, but it is an elliptic singularity, that is, if $\pi: \widetilde{X} \to X$ is the minimal resolution of singularities, then $R^1 \pi_* \mathcal{O}_{\widetilde{X}}$ is a $1$-dimensional vector space.
 In particular, the class group of $X_{\overline{K}}$ is infinite. \end{Remark}

 The following is a corollary of Lemma \ref{lem: piloc geometric} and Theorem \ref{thm: Lipman}.

 \begin{Corollary} If $x\in X$ is a normal rational surface singularity over a perfect field $k$, then $({\rm Picloc}_{X/k})_{\reduced}$ is a twisted form of the constant \'etale group scheme $\underline{{\rm Cl}(X)}$. \end{Corollary}